maghoff/cargo-license-hound/README.md

 dependencies.

-While this tool attempts to help you with fulfilling legal obligations, it should not be relied upon to do so successfully.
+While this tool attempts to help you with fulfilling legal obligations, it should not be relied upon to do so successfully and no author or contributor can be held accountable for the results of its use.
 See [LICENSE](https://github.com/maghoff/cargo-license-hound/blob/master/LICENSE) for the full terms of use and limitation of liability clause.